January 16-24, 2021

 A valid passport or passport card is required for all U.S. citizens traveling beyond the Mexican border zone.
 Passports or passport cards are required for U.S. citizens 16 and older to re-enter the U.S. Mexican immigration may not accept washed, mutilated, or otherwise damaged passports, and require their carriers to return to the United States.

-Tourist cards are required for longer visits for this tour.
-Tourist cards can be purchased at the airport.
+Tourist cards are required for this tour.
+Tourist cards are available on line before you travel, on the plane, and at the airport in Cancun.
 Travelers must keep their card with them at all times, since immigration federal officers have the right ask visitors to provide proof of their legal status at any time.
 Travelers without the proper documentation have occasionally been detained.
 It is also important to have passport and tourist card photocopies in case the originals are lost or stolen.

 U.S. citizens must return their tourist card when they depart Mexico.
 Visitors who are unable to present their card may encounter significant delays and be asked to file a police report, pay fines, and obtain an exit visa.